Healthdirect Free Australian health advice you can count on.

 The first sign is one or more small lumps, called nodules, on the palm of your hand.
 They are not cancerous.

-Over time these nodules get bigger and form tough cords of tissue under the skin.
+These nodules slowly get bigger and form tough cords of tissue under your skin.
 These cords can get shorter, which pulls your fingers towards your palm.
-This can make everyday tasks more difficult.
+This can make everyday tasks like dressing or cooking more difficult.

 What causes Dupuytren’s contracture?

-Dupuytren’s contracture occurs when the layer of fibrous tissue in the palm (called the palmar fascia) becomes thicker and tighter than usual.
+Dupuytren’s contracture occurs when the layer of fibrous tissue in your palm (called the palmar fascia) becomes thicker and tighter than usual.

-It is not clear why this happens.
-It seems to have a genetic basis, since it runs in families and is more common in people of Scandinavian descent.
+Dupuytren’s contracture seems to be a genetic condition.
+It runs in families and is more common in people of Northern European or Scandinavian descent.

 How is Dupuytren’s contracture diagnosed?